Welcome to the MSc Computing programme!

 November: Your final results (including your individual project)

 Where can I view my provisional exam results?

 When will I receive my degree certificates and transcripts?

-After the award conferral date (typically early November), as soon as possible, no later than 8 weeks of the award conferral.
+The College will send you the physical copies as soon as possible after that, no later than 8 weeks of the award conferral (according to them).

 See the official College page on degree certificates for more details.

 Usually in early May the following year.
 See the graduation page.